mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ---
 Four years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to create my own self-funded software business.

 For the first few years, all of my businesses flopped.
-Nothing I made generated more than a few hundred dollars per month in revenue.
+They all operated at a loss with the most successful only

-Halfway through my third year, I created a business called [TinyPilot](https://tinypilotkvm.com), which caught on.
-That's been my main focus ever since.
-2021 was TinyPilot's first full year in operation, and it generated $460k in revenue.
+Halfway through my third year, I created a network administration device called [TinyPilot](https://tinypilotkvm.com).
+It quickly caught on, and it's been my main focus ever since.
+TinyPilot generated $460k in revenue in 2021, its first full year in operation.

 In this post, I'll share what I've learned about being a bootstrapped founder from running TinyPilot and my other businesses this past year.